Colsai/DATA602_DA_ML/Project_Midterm_Proposal.md

 This eda notebook was done in R, but was helpful to see in terms of choosing EDA visualizations to introduce the product itself.

-- **Clustering Analysis and Comparison Graphs https://www.kaggle.com/peterme21/clustering-analysis-and-comparison-graphs** Another eda notebook in Python, this notebook cleans up and organizes data and prepares it for possible clustering - helpful for how to look at data.
+- **Clustering Analysis and Comparison Graphs https://www.kaggle.com/peterme21/clustering-analysis-and-comparison-graphs** Another eda notebook in Python, this notebook cleans up and organizes data and prepares it for possible clustering - helpful for how to visualize educational data..

+**Improving SAT scores in public high schools https://www.kaggle.com/lgl12b/improving-sat-scores-in-public-highschools**:
+This notebook (in R), provides a good overview of preparing data for modeling.

+**Identifying factors for education success https://www.kaggle.com/mhaupt/identifying-factors-for-education-success** Focusing on clustering and identifying factors for educational success, the author provides a detailed data cleaning, and runs multiple linear regression models, as well as identifies colineaerity through eigenvectors.
+I'd like to borrow some of the way that the author is defining educational success here.

 ---